TYPO3-Documentation/typo3-writing-guide/Documentation/writing-principles-and-guidelines/spelling-and-typo3-terminology.rst

     -   *DB Mounts / Mount Points*

-        Mount points allow TYPO3 editors to mount a page (and its subpages) from a different area in the current backend page tree.
+        Mount points allow TYPO3 editors to mount a page (and its subpages) from a different area in the backend page tree.

     ..  _dbal:
     -   *DBAL*